postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 Open your workspace in Postman by selecting it from the workspace dropdown in the left.
 To add collaborators, click __Invite__ at the top right.

-Add individuals you would like to invite to the workspace by email or by [user group](/docs/administration/managing-your-team/user-groups/).
+Add individuals you would like to invite to the workspace by email or by [group](/docs/administration/managing-your-team/user-groups/).
 Select access levels for the workspace and click __Send Invitations__.

 <img alt="Invite users" src="https://assets.postman.com/postman-docs/invite-users-workspace.jpg"/>